Stripe vs PayPal Fees: Which Payment Processor Is Cheaper?

 Why Fixed Fees Change the Winner

 Fixed fees hit small transactions hard.
-A $0.49 fixed fee on PayPal Checkout may be minor on a $500 invoice, but it is large on a $5 digital file.
+Stripe's $0.30 fixed fee and PayPal Checkout's $0.49 fixed fee are both minor on a $500 invoice but large on a $5 digital file.

 For low-ticket products, compare the effective rate: